 The student is introduced to the strength of materials by determining internal stresses of basic structural members and the computation of reactions and bending moments of beams and girders.
-Emphasis is on the design and selection of statically determinate structures of timber.
-Prerequisite: ACE 113 Co-requisite: PHY 121 and 122.
+Emphasis is on the design and selection of statically determinate structures of timber, steel and concrete.
+Prerequisite: PHY 121/122 or PHY 142/143.
+Students must earn a grade of C or higher in all core courses in order to meet the degree requirements of the program.